amirakul/SQLAlchemy-Challenge/.ipynb_checkpoints/README-checkpoint.md

 Next, I used SQLAlchemy automap_base() to reflect your tables into classes and saved a reference to those classes called Station and Measurement.

-Precipitation Analysis
+## Step 2-Precipitation Analysis

+To analyze the precipation data, I took the following steps:

-Design a query to retrieve the last 12 months of precipitation data.
+1. Design a query to retrieve the last 12 months of precipitation data.

-Select only the date and prcp values.
+2. Select only the date and precipitation values.

-Load the query results into a Pandas DataFrame and set the index to the date column.
+3. Load the query results into a Pandas DataFrame and set the index to the date column.

-Sort the DataFrame values by date.
+4. Sort the DataFrame values by date.

-Plot the results using the DataFrame plot method
+5. Plot the results using the DataFrame plot method

 Step 2- Station Analysis
 Design a query to calculate the total number of stations.